Cranberry Champagne Cocktail

 • 2 TBSP superfine white sugar

-• 1/4 cup pasteurized egg white or simple sugar
+• ¼ cup pasteurized egg white or simple syrup

 • 2 TBSP fresh lemon juice

-• Mix the sugars together in a small dish- set aside.
+• Mix the white and pink sanding sugars together in a small dish- set aside.
 Place the lemon juice in a saucer or rimmed plate.

 • Roll the frozen fruit in the egg white or simple syrup.
 Roll the fruit in the sugar.
 Set on a clean plate and freeze for 5 minutes.